-Just In time for the festive season, automobile buyers have got a major relief when it comes to prices of new vehicles.
-After the Independence day announcement of rationalisation of GST rates by Prime Minister Narendra Modi, the Finance Ministry has announced new and simplified tax slabs for various goods, including passenger and commercial vehicles, as well as spare parts.
-This is likely to bring their costs down effective September 22nd, 2025.
+Just in time for the festive season, automobile buyers have received major relief when it comes to the prices of new vehicles.
+Following Prime Minister Narendra Modi's announcement of the rationalisation of GST rates on Independence Day, the Finance Ministry has introduced new and simplified tax slabs for various goods, including passenger and commercial vehicles, as well as spare parts.
+The new tax regime slabs go into effect from September 22, 2025, and are likely to bring their costs down.

 Bigger cars will now attract a flat 40% tax with zero cess.